Other Structures Coverage Explained: What Coverage B Protects

 Step-by-Step: Filing an Other Structures Claim

 1. Document the damage immediately Take photos and videos of the damaged structure from multiple angles.
 Gather any receipts, permits, or records showing the structure's value and materials.
-This documentation is critical to getting an accurate payout.
+Ideally, you should also have "before" photos taken during routine maintenance.
+This documentation has become critical to defeating claim denials based on alleged neglect or wear and tear.
+For more on this, see our guide on structural damage and home insurance.

-4. Receive payment and make repairs Once the claim is approved, you'll receive a payout to cover the cost of repairs or replacement — up to your Coverage B limit.
-Depending on your policy, this may be based on actual cash value (ACV) — which factors in depreciation — or replacement cost value (RCV), which pays for a brand-new equivalent without depreciation deductions.
+4. Receive payment and make repairs Once the claim is approved, you'll receive a payout up to your Coverage B limit.
+Depending on your policy, this may be based on actual cash value (ACV), which factors in depreciation, or replacement cost value (RCV), which pays for a brand-new equivalent without depreciation deductions.
+RCV is strongly preferred when available.

 5. Know your limits before disaster strikes If your total detached structures exceed your Coverage B limit, you'll be responsible for the difference out of pocket.
-This is why reviewing your limits annually is so important, especially after adding new structures.
+Debris removal is also typically capped (often around $500 for tree removal if the tree damaged a covered structure), which caught many homeowners off guard in 2025.

 Pros